 Looking for alternatives in agriculture

-This has been a very sacrificial and inhuman activity, typical of peasant families dedicated exclusively to the cultivation of products for family consumption.
-Without financial compensation, this has caused and continues causing poverty.
+This has been a very sacrificial and inhumane activity, typical of peasant families dedicated exclusively to the cultivation of products for family consumption.
+As there was no economic remuneration, it has caused and continues to cause poverty.

 Translation by: Sheila Gálvez

 A Gift for ComundosOver the years, Comundos has helped remote communities around the world by teaching critical thinking, media literacy and the use of communication technology.

 To do this effectively, we need your support for computers, translations, courses and social media management.